-One of the interesting and perhaps a little bit disturbing realities in congregations seeking their God-given, hope-filled futures is having councils that pass this critical work off to others because they have more important business to attend to.
+One of the interesting and perhaps a little bit disturbing realities in congregations seeking their God-given, hope-filled futures is having boards (consistory/council) that pass this critical work off to others because they have more important business to attend to.

 Passing off the calling of seeing the congregation’s God-given, hope-filled future reminds me of Scrooge and Marly.
 Scrooge says to Marly, “You were a good man of business”.
 Marly replies, “Mankind was my business!”
-And so it is with councils.
-The business of the council is to be a discerning body that has eyes to see the congregation’s God-given future.
+And so it is with boards.
+The business of the board is to be a discerning body that has eyes to see the congregation’s God-given future.

 The church needs this discerning body because as Charles Olson* reminds us,